Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 Since there should be an exact Lagrangian torus in every smooth log Calabi-Yau variety, one expects that $h\neq1$ in view of Corollary \ref{corollary:h=1}.
-This can be rigorously proved for log Calabi-Yau surfaces, in which case it follows essentially from Proposition 1.3 of $\cite{ghk}$ that every log Calabi-Yau surface with maximal boundary is obtained as $D^\ast T^2$ with some 2-handles attached along its boundary.

-By Theorem J of $\cite{zz1}$, if a smooth affine variety $M$ admits a dilation, then $\overline{M}$ is $(1,\mu)$-uniruled for some $\mu>0$ in the sense of Definition \ref{definition:uniruled}.
+In fact, this can be rigorously proved.
+By $\cite{zz1}$, Theorem L, if a smooth affine variety $M$ admits a dilation, then $\overline{M}$ is $(1,\mu)$-uniruled for some $\mu>0$ in the sense of Definition \ref{definition:uniruled}.
 In particular, $\kappa(M)=-\infty$.
-It seems the same argument as in Section 5 of $\cite{zz1}$ can be applied to prove the uniruledness of $M$ by affine lines when it admits a cyclic dilation with $h=1$.
-Combining with our Theorem \ref{theorem:unique}, this proves the non-existence of cyclic dilations for affine varieties with $\kappa(M)=n$.
+The same argument as in $\cite{zz1}$, Section 5 can be applied to prove the uniruledness of $M$ by affine lines when it admits a cyclic dilation with $h=1$.

+Although this paper does not deal with affine varieties with $0<\kappa(M)<n$, it is not difficult to find affine surfaces of log Kodaira dimension 1 which admit cyclic dilations.
+For example, since $T^\ast S^1$ admits a quasi-dilation, so do $T^\ast S^1\times F_g$, where $F_g$ is a once punctured surface with genus $g\geq2$.
+Note that these affine surfaces can be partially compactified to contractible affine surfaces of log Kodaira dimension 1, whose classification can be found in $\cite{tp}$.
+It is unclear whether these contractible affine surfaces admit cyclic dilations, although we know that there are non-trivial invertible elements in $\mathit{SH}^0(M)$.

+To prove the non-existence of cyclic dilations for affine varieties with $\kappa(M)=n$, one needs to exclude the possibility of having a cyclic dilation with $h\neq1$.
+It seems that the argument in the proof of Theorem \ref{theorem:unique} would still be useful, but it is in general not clear how to show that $h\in\mathit{SH}^0_+(M)$.